glorious73/gloriouswarehousespring/README.md

 ## Improvement
 This system has room for improvement, and the following features can be added to improve it:
-1. Keep record of the customer who requested an order.
-2. Add accounts for customers and accounts for admin users.
+1. Add accounts for customers and accounts for admin users.
    - Add authentication and authroization for those accounts.
 A simple yet secure way to do this would be by using [Json Web Tokens](https://jwt.io/).
-3. Create a frontend for the application.
+2. Create a frontend for the application.
 Dashboard and authentication pages would make sense for such an application.